Decoding Hi-Tech Gears Q1 FY26: Export Slump or EV Turnaround in the Making for This Auto Component Stock?

 PAT Margin (%) 5.76% 8.03% (227) Bps 8.40% (264) Bps

-Key Business Metrics: Deleveraging Steals the Show 🌟
+Key Business Metrics: Deleveraging Shines Bright 🌟

-Return on Capital Employed (ROCE) and Return on Equity (ROE) also saw a decline in FY25 compared to FY24, although, as noted, the FY24 figures were artificially boosted.
-The current low PAT will naturally keep these ratios subdued, reflecting the challenging operational environment.
+Return on Capital Employed (ROCE) and Return on Equity (ROE) also showed a decline in FY25 compared to FY24.
+While FY24 figures were inflated by a one-time gain, the current low PAT will naturally keep these efficiency ratios subdued, reflecting the tough operational environment.

-Working Capital: Inventory Under Scrutiny 🧐
+Working Capital: Inventory Under the Microscope 🧐

-Capital Expenditure (CapEx): Lean and Focused 🛠️
+Capital Expenditure (CapEx): Lean and Targeted Growth πŸ› οΈ

 Metric Jun- FY 25-26 Jun- FY 24-25 Mar- FY 24-25